typesense/typesense-website/docs-site/content/26.0/api/collections.md

 Dropping a field affects only the schema and the in-memory index; it does not remove the data associated with that field from the existing documents stored on disk.
 In Typesense, documents can contain additional fields not explicitly defined in the schema.

-To permanently remove a field and its data from a document, you must update the document directly.
+To permanently remove a field and its data from a document, you must update the document directly, by passing `null` to the field you want to remove.
 :::

 **Definition**